ARM-software/armnn/samples/ObjectDetection/Readme.md

 # Object Detection Example

 ## Introduction
-This is a sample code showing object detection using Arm NN public C++ API.
+This is a sample code showing object detection using Arm NN in two different modes:
+1. Utilizing public Arm NN C++ API.
+2. Utilizing Tensorflow lite delegate file mechanism together with Armnn delegate file.

 The compiled application can take

  * a video file